EoinOKelly/Epic-KFC/server/docs/security/security_test_results.md

 The security evidence pack adds pytest tests for authentication, access control, input validation, injection resistance, sensitive data exposure, audit logging, and rate limiting.

-Verification performed in this workspace on 2026-06-02:
+Verification recorded in this workspace on 2026-06-02:

 - `ruff check app tests alembic`: passed
 - `python -m compileall app tests alembic`: passed
-- `pytest tests/security -q`: 2 passed, 54 skipped
-- `pytest tests/unit tests/integration tests/security -q`: 52 passed, 255 skipped
+- `pytest tests/unit -q`: 48 passed after the blockchain-anchor implementation
+- `alembic history`: passed
+- `alembic upgrade head --sql`: rendered successfully
+- `alembic current`: blocked locally because PostgreSQL was not listening on `localhost:5432`
+- `pytest tests/integration/test_blockchain_routes.py -vv -rs`: skipped locally because the guarded PostgreSQL test database was unavailable
+- `npm test` in the sibling blockchain folder: blocked locally because Hardhat dependencies were not installed

-The skipped tests are the database-backed integration/security tests.
-The test fixture requires `TEST_DATABASE_URL` to be configured, to be different from `DATABASE_URL`, and to point at a database name containing `test`.
-Run the same commands on the VM or local environment with a migrated PostgreSQL test database before final submission, then replace the skipped counts with the full pass counts.
+Database-backed integration/security tests require `TEST_DATABASE_URL` to be configured, to be different from `DATABASE_URL`, and to point at a database name containing `test`.
+Run the same commands on the VM or local environment with a migrated PostgreSQL test database before final submission, then replace the skipped or blocked counts with full pass counts.

 | Area | Evidence | Expected Result |
 | --- | --- | --- |